genediazjr/acquaint/API.md

 ### Options
 * `relativeTo`
   * String of the current working directory in which to search.
 Defaults to `process.cwd()`.
-* `routes`, `handlers`, and `methods`
+* `routes`, `handlers`, `methods`, and `binds`
   * Array of [inject objects](#inject-object) to be included.
   * You may specify only routes if you only want to autoload routes.
-The same for handlers, and methods.
+The same for handlers, methods, and binds.
   * Returns an `error` if no files are retrieved on the specified [glob](https://github.com/isaacs/node-glob) pattern.
+  * For `bind` keys with duplicates, the last entry will be used.

 ##### Inject Object
 * `includes` - array of glob string pattern/s or the `route`, `handler`, or `method` itself.
 Required.